Mentoring Programs

 - Have current U.S. work authorization

-- Be a current undergraduate business major at CSUF enrolled in a minimum of seven units for spring 2023
+- Be a current undergraduate business major at CSUF enrolled in a minimum of seven units for Fall 2025.

 - Considered matriculated at time of employment and completed at least one semester at CSUF